rmtec/modeswitcher/README.md

   [CVE-2019-9516] already resolved!
   CVE-2021-3618 is open
   ```
-* [ams] Automatic mode switch based on the total severity score of open vulnerabilties, the average severity score of open vulnerabilities and by the mode priority.
+* [ams] Execute an automatic mode switch based on the next suggested mode.
+Therefore we order the modes ascending by the total severity score of open vulnerabilities, the average severity score of open vulnerabilities, and the mode priority.
-* [mms] Manual mode switch based on the decision of the operator.
+* [mms] Open dialog for manual mode switch based on the decision of the operator.
-* [s] Show used software of the modes.
+* [s] Show the used software of the modes.
   ```
   Used Software
   ----------------------------------------------------------------------------